-- 8. Final Report for the Pyrethroid Insecticides study shall contain the following: (a) Executive summary - (b) Methods - (c) Results (including map depicting monitoring stations) - (d) Discussion - (e) Recommendations to mitigate Pyrethroids - 9.
-The Final Report shall be completed and submitted to the Executive Officer of the Regional Water Board no later than 8 months after completion of the study. - 10.
-The Pyrethroid Insecticides Study requirement may be satisfied by another tributary monitoring program within the Calleguas Creek Watershed performing a sediment Pyrethroid Insecticides Study that is monitoring according to the preceding subparts E.1 through E.4, so as to complement and not duplicate efforts.
+- 6. If toxicity is attributed to Pyrethroids then consultation with staff at U.S. EPA, the California Department of Pesticide Regulations and the California Stormwater Quality Association's (CASQA) pesticides committee (UP3 Project web site), shall be required to obtain relevant information to use in developing the recommendations to mitigate Pyrethroids in the Final Report. - 7.
+Final Report for the Pyrethroid Insecticides study shall contain the following: - (a) Executive summary - (b) Methods - (c) Results (including map depicting monitoring stations) - (d) Discussion - (e) Recommendations to mitigate Pyrethroids - 8.
+The Final Report shall be completed and submitted to the Executive Officer of the Regional Water Board no later than 8 months after completion of the study. - 9.
+The Pyrethroid Insecticides Study requirement may be satisfied by another tributary monitoring program within the Watershed performing a sediment Pyrethroid Insecticides Study that is monitoring to assess pyrethroid concentrations and sediment toxicity, so as to complement other ongoing programs.

-E. Hydromodification Control Study
+F. Hydromodification Control Study

 - 1. The Principal Permittee shall conduct or participate in special studies to develop tools to predict and mitigate the adverse impacts of Hydromodification, and to comply with hydromodification control criteria.
-These are the following: - (a) Develop a mapping and classification system for streams based on their susceptibility to the effects of hydromodification. - (b) Establish protocols for ongoing monitoring to assess the effects of hydromodification. - (c) Develop dynamic models to assess the effects of hydromodification on stream condition. - (d) Develop a series of tools that managers can easily apply to make recommendations or set requirements relative to hydromodification for new development and redevelopment. - 2.
-The Principal Permittee may satisfy this requirement by participating in the 'Development of Tools for Hydromodification Assessment and Management' Project undertaken by the SMC and coordinated by the SCCWRP. - 3.
+This can be achieved by the following: - (a) Develop a mapping and classification system for streams based on their susceptibility to the effects of hydromodification. - (b) Establish protocols for ongoing monitoring to assess the effects of hydromodification. - (c) Develop dynamic models to assess the effects of hydromodification on stream condition. - (d) Develop a series of tools that managers can easily apply to make recommendations or set requirements relative to hydromodification for new development and redevelopment.

+- 2. The Principal Permittee may satisfy this requirement by participating in the 'Development of Tools for Hydromodification Assessment and Management' Project undertaken by the SMC and coordinated by the SCCWRP. - 3.
 The Principal Permittee shall continue to partner with the SMC and collect data or sponsor its collection for the Ventura County sites to reduce statistical uncertainty and/ or improve model predictability. - 4.
-The Principal Permittee shall submit a letter to the Regional Water Board Executive Officer stating how they will satisfy this requirement, no later than (2 months after Order adoption date).
+The Principal Permittee shall submit a letter to the Regional Water Board Executive Officer stating how they will satisfy this requirement, no later than 2 months after Order adoption date.

-F. Low Impact Development
+G. Low Impact Development